Patrogenic/2D-Shooter/README.md

 # 2D-Shooter
 ## Run Project
 To run the project (assuming you have java installed):
+1: Download 'dist_zipped.zip'
-1: Download the /dist folder and run the "2D Shooter.jar" file
+2: Unzip the file and run '2D Shooter.jar'
-or
-2: While inside the /dist directory run the command java -jar "2D Shooter.jar"

 ## Controls
 WASD keys to move